needle-mirror/com.unity.testtools.codecoverage/Documentation~/Quickstart.md

 2. Hit **Play** and play the game for a minute or two.<br/>
 ![Enter Play mode](images/quickguide/press_play.png)
-Use the arrow keys to move and spacebar to shoot.
+Use the arrow keys to move and the spacebar to shoot.

 3. Exit PlayMode.